arpitgarg123/Garava-official/client/README.md

-login/signup add forgot password and google auth✅ dashboard ui complete and responsive also ✅, for some mini fix delay navbar islogin fix (add login button) ✅ blogs page ui done with responsive ✅ only blog details is pending...
+login/signup add forgot password and google auth✅ dashboard ui complete and responsive also ✅, for some mini fix delay navbar islogin fix (add login button) ✅ blogs page ui done, detail also  with responsive ✅